ingahaindongo/ProseFlow/README.md

 #### 📊 Dashboard & Analytics

 *   **Usage Dashboard:** Visualize your **token usage over time** for both cloud and local models.
+*   **Live Task Monitoring:** A new "Active Processes" widget shows all ongoing AI tasks and allows you to **cancel them**.
+*   **Live Application Log:** A real-time log console in the dashboard for advanced diagnostics and troubleshooting.
 *   **Performance Monitoring:** Track **provider latency** and **tokens/second** to optimize your setup.
 *   **Live Hardware Monitor:** See real-time **CPU, GPU, RAM, and VRAM usage** when running local models.
 *   **Interaction History:** Review a **detailed log** of all your past AI operations.